samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

 Then we remove any number from the text_mining_info.
 We convert every word in the text_mining_info to its lower case.
 We replace all non-alphanumeric characters in the text_mining_info with a blank and keep only one blank between 2 words.
-Next we split such modified text_mining_info on the blank and create a list of the remaining words.
+Next, we split such modified text_mining_info on the blank and create a list of the remaining words.
 Essentially, we convert the information from every sighting report into a respective list of words.
-Now for each of these lists we remove stop words which are generally the most common words in a language, like words below.
+For each of these lists we remove stop words which are generally the most common words in a language, like words below.